 It was not until the early 2000s that technology had progressed enough to deliver sufficient storage capacity and processing power to support compression algorithms powerful enough to make HDTV affordable for consumers and ultimately profitable for broadcasters and other program makers.
 The main enabling factor was the transition from analogue to digital TV standards.
 Digital compression methods such as MPEG-2 and MPEG-4 allow the bandwidth of a single analogue TV channel (6 MHz in the US) to carry up to 5 SD or up to 2 HD digital TV channels.
 Current HDTV broadcast standards include ATSC (US) and DVB (Europe, and most of the rest of the world).
 HDTV can also provide 5.1-channel surround sound audio using the Dolby Digital format.
 Most developed nations have plans in place for transition to digital television, but not necessarily or exclusively HDTV; for example, on 17th February 2009, the US intended to terminate all full-power terrestrial analogue broadcasting (although some smaller local stations have later deadlines), with both standard definition TV (SDTV) and HDTV being allowed.

-In the UK, the standard definition analogue system is scheduled to be phased out by 2012, with the gradual introduction of HD as well.
-All new TVs have a digital system installed (freeview), or you need to purchase a set top box, which either utilises an aerial of a satellite dish.
+In the UK, the standard definition analogue system was phased out by the end of 2012, with the gradual introduction of HD as well.
+All new TVs have a digital system installed (freeview), or you need to purchase a set top box, which either utilises an aerial or a satellite dish.
+The freeview system is digitally broadcast.
+The new 4K Ultra HD (2018) is only available using satellite set top boxes, available from broadcasters such as SKY.

 STANDARD FRAME OR FIELD RATES (DTV = DIGITAL TELEVISION)